Angeldude/classlib/README.md

 ### What's in it?
 I provide `.atf` files for each function and variable, 1 full `.atf` file with everything in it, an APLX workspace with everything in it, and an exported Dyalog extended workspace from the original Dyalog file.

+I've also included pdf printouts of the function and variable definitions so they can be viewed and open up potential for porting to other systems.

+Speaking of porting, I started a `.ijs` file for JLang with some of those variable definitions.
+Who knows, maybe I'll port the entire library into J.

 ### To be converted?
 This file contains all the variables that I need to re-introduce because the export feature on Dyalog was erroring on matrix variable definitions.